VasoTracker/VasoTracker/VasoTracker_Vessel_Chamber/README.md

 ======
 <img src="https://github.com/VasoTracker/VasoTracker/blob/master/VasoTracker_Vessel_Chamber/Images/vasotracker_rev2_v2.jpg">

-THIS IS THE ORIGINAL VASOTRACKER CHAMBER.
-FOR THE LATEST VASOTRACKER CHAMBER DESIGN, CHECKOUT THE VASOTRACKER WEBSITE: http://www.vasotracker.com/downloads/pressure-myograph-hardware/
+THIS IS VERSION 2 OF THE  VASOTRACKER CHAMBER.
+WE MAY HAVE MORE UPDATES - CHECKOUT THE VASOTRACKER WEBSITE: http://www.vasotracker.com/downloads/pressure-myograph-hardware/

 A cheap but effective vessel chamber for pressure myography.
 This repository contains the source files required to manufacture the Vessel Chamber.

-These contents of this repository were designed using Creo Parametric 4.0.
-You'll need a copy of Creo if you want to make any changes to the .prt files.
+We provide Creo (.prt), Fusion 360 (.f3d), STEP, and STL files.
+However, our parts were designed using Creo Parametric 4.0.
+You'd be best to get a copy of Creo if you want to make any changes to the .prt files.
 PTC offer a free student edition: https://www.ptc.com/en/academic-program/products/free-software.
 However, if you only are happy with the chamber as it is then the .step files are all you need.

 ## Features